SHOP

 You might also be tempted to choose a used car with impressive fuel economy – these are usually smaller petrol engines or diesel models.

-Electric cars and hybrid models can be a bit more expensive to buy, but you’ll save money on fuel, and road tax will be lower.
+Electric cars and hybrid models can be a bit more expensive to buy, but you’ll save money on fuel.

-Don’t forget to check the insurance group your car falls into as well.
-They range from one to 50, with the lower groups being cheaper to insure.
+Don’t forget to check the insurance group your car falls into as well, our the Vehicle Risk Ratings.

 Car insurance is based on individual factors as well, like where the car is stored and your annual mileage, but insurance groups are a good indicator of how expensive it’s likely to be.